 Let’s finally set the record straight…One of the longest running myths about tribal, non-Western tattooing is that it was “brought” to Europe and the West by sailors associated with Captain Cook’s voyages to Oceania.
 This is not true, of course, since there have been indigenous forms of tattooing practiced in Europe since the Neolithic (think Iceman) and onwards through time (Bosnian Catholics and Christian pilgrims to the Holy Land, etc.) prior to Cook’s return.
 Sadly, peer-reviewed ‘scholarly’ tomes continue to perpetuate these ‘facts’ and one of my favorite (mis)statements is this doozy: “The first ever tattoo was reported by Captain Cook” (Lemma 2010:184).
 Although it’s clear that Captain Cook certainly didn’t re-introduce tattooing to Europe, he and his officers popularized the discussion of it through their writings, which were widely read at the time.

 Another longstanding myth that continues to be perpetuated in the popular press, academic literature, and recent academic conferences I have attended is that of the Painted Prince Giolo (“Jeoly”), who several authors have posited was the “first recorded tattooed person to be exhibited in England” (Putzi 2006:14) or the “first…in Europe” (DeMello 2000:47).
-Prince Giolo was purchased in the Philippines by William Dampier in 1691 and brought to England for display in a money-making venture.
+Prince Giolo was purchased in India (via the Philippines) by William Dampier in 1691 and brought to England for display in a money-making venture.
 His home island was recorded as the Spice Island of “Meangis” (today’s Miangis Island), located less than one hundred miles approximately due east of the southern coast of Mindanao.

 Over the years, Jeoly has been described as a “Visayan” (Ellis 2008:189) and especially a “Marquesan” (Scutt and Gotch 1974:152), because his “pattern of tattooing…is similar to designs recorded in the Marquesas in the nineteenth century” (Barnes 2006:39 citing Scutt and Gotch).